-Food is, in a few respects, seasonal.
-Although certain foods are grown during seasons in particular, others are more beneficial for us when eaten in other seasons.
+This Food is seasonal in a few respects.
+Although certain foods are grown during seasons in particular, some are more beneficial for us when eaten in particular seasons.
 Considering the latter, foods such as cucumber and watermelon are excellent for the body especially when consumed in the summer due to their cooling properties.
 Similarly, certain foods are usually stable but have more potent properties when eaten in the winter.
 Another such food is jaggery, which has many beneficial properties apart from being a safer replacement for sugar, most of which are more helpful in winter.

 Jaggery is a sweetener which is obtained by extracting cane juice, and extracting palm juice in some countries.
 When the juice has been drained, it is poured into large containers, so any unwanted sediments can settle and be filtered to create a clear liquid.
 After that, the juice is put in a flat-bottom pan where it is boiled, and what we know as gur or jaggery is the resultant product.
 While it is a natural sweetener, it has other benefits that make it a suitable winter-time snack.

-In the winter our body is vulnerable to infections because cold and dry air are ideal conditions for procreation of microbes.
+In the winter our body is vulnerable to infections because cold and dry air is ideal conditions for microbes procreation.
 Jaggery helps cleanse the body by extracting harmful contaminants from different parts of the body such as the respiratory tract, stomach, intestine, lungs, and pipe for food.
 Thus jaggery serves as a protection to shield us from any potential illness.

-However, it is suggested that jaggery be eaten in moderation, as it is slightly higher in calories, containing up to 4 kcal / gram.
+However, it is suggested that jaggery can be eaten in moderation, as it is slightly higher in calories, containing up to 4 kcal/gram.
 People who are diabetic or adopting a weight loss diet should control their jaggery intake, as this may lead to weight gain and blood- levels fluctuations.

-Jaggery eaten with sesame seeds is nothing short of a blessing, according to Ayurveda.
-Respiratory conditions like asthma, bronchitis etc. can be treated if the jaggery is regularly eaten with sesame seeds.
+According to Ayurveda, Jaggery eaten with sesame seeds is nothing short of a blessing.
+Respiratory conditions like asthma, bronchitis etc. Can be treated if the jaggery is regularly eaten with sesame seeds.
 The control of the activity of the kidneys and lungs takes place as the respiratory tract is cleared.